 Call for Papers

 This seminar series invites new considerations of craft in an expanded historical and methodological field.
 Recent art-historical scholarship on craft tends to emphasize the mechanisms and markets of contemporary art, or positions craft as a phenomenon arising specifically through the dialectics of industrial modernity.
 But this is not the only way we can define and frame craft.
 Even during the rise of the mass-produced modern world, craft remained integrated in industrial capitalism, not as its “other” but (as Raphael Samuel famously showed) part of its development and operation.
 Nor has modernity been the only driver of change: craft’s rich pre- and early-modern transformations deserve explicit attention as well.
 Furthermore, craft has an ongoing present beyond the specific frame of Western affluence; in the global South and in marginalized communities within the global North, craft’s enduring importance as a cultural technology and an economic engine (rather than a rarefied form of opposition to mass culture) can remain somewhat elusive when we look primarily through the conceptual prism of art history.
-Researchers from a wide variety of fields have recognized craft’s central role—both in historical research and contemporary practice—in discourses of decoloniality.
+Researchers from a wide variety of fields have also recognized craft’s central role—both in historical research and contemporary practice—in discourses of decoloniality.
 Rethinking craft in terms of these long and tangled histories can elicit new questions, challenges, and connections.

 The Craft History Workshop aims to enrich our historical understanding of craft as more than a byproduct of a hand-versus-machine dichotomy; rather, we consider craft as a complex mesh woven between knowledge, skill, and materiality across the many contexts of human making.
 We welcome papers that consider the history of craft (in any period, from prehistory to the present) from a broad range of disciplines and approaches, including but by no means limited to art and design history, material culture studies, anthropology and archaeology, histories of science and technology, economics and public policy, and conservation.